 We experimented by adding a few drops of liquid dish soap to the water to create a tackier surface, which may be useful for certain bubble wrap sizes or glass types.
 As always, feel free to experiment and see what works best for you.

-Step 5 - Adhere the Bubble Wrap
+Step 5 - Apply the Bubble Wrap onto the Glass

 One by one, stick each piece of bubble wrap to the window.
 Make sure the bubble side is facing the window.
 Press gently, without popping the bubbles, and add more water as needed.
 The bubble wrap must be completely flat in order to serve as insulation.